chuxin-liao/bics_frontend/README.md

 ## Preview

-This is the frontend of IS4302 project - Blockchain Integrated Claims Systems.
+This is the React frontend of IS4302 project - Blockchain Integrated Claims Systems.

 ## Quick Start